fingerskier/manthra/README.md

 # Manthra

+When boiled
+...a carrot gets softer
+...an egg gets harder
+...and coffee changes the water itself

 The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
 Therefore, all progress depends on the unreasonable man.
 	George Bernard Shaw